-Description The subjects comprise a detached one and a half storey dwellinghouse.
-Accommodation GROUND FLOOR: Entrance hall, living room, dining room/bedroom, kitchen, shower room, utility, conservatory.
-FIRST FLOOR: Landing, three bedrooms, bathroom, box bedroom/study.
-Gross internal floor area (m2) 176 sq.m. approximately.
-Neighbourhood and location The subject property is located within an a pleasant rural setting.
-Neighbourhood and location Locally, although there a limited range of services available within the immediate vicinity, a wider range can be found in the nearby towns of Banff, Turriff and Macduff.
-Age The property was originally constructed in 1900, however, has subsequently been altered and extended to form the current layout in more recent years.
-Weather It was raining at the time of inspection following a period of stormy weather.
+Description The subjects comprise a SEMI-DETACHED ONE AND HALF STOREY COTTAGE.
+Accommodation GROUND FLOOR :- ENTRANCE HALL, LIVING ROOM, BEDROOM, KITCHEN, SUN LOUNGE, BATHROOM.
+FIRST FLOOR :- LANDING, TWO BEDROOMS, STORE ROOM.
+Gross internal floor area (m2) 82sqm, approximately.
+Neighbourhood and location The property occupies a rural locality situated adjacent to the A96, lying approximately 2.1/2 miles from the village of Insch.
+Within the village of Insch, there is a reasonable range of local facilities whilst the rail link allows for easy commuting to the City of Aberdeen where a wider range of facilities and services are available.
+The towns of Huntly and Inverurie are also within convenient commuting distance.
+Age The property was originally constructed around 1870 however has subsequently been altered and extended to form the current layout in more recent times.
+Weather Dry and bright at the time of inspection following a period of mixed weather.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of solid stone construction, pointed externally.
+The chimney stacks appear to be of solid stonework construction, pointed externally.
+There are clay chimney cans with cement and lead flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof housing the original property is pitched and slated.
-Ridges tiled.
-The dormer projection appears to be housed under a flat felt roof covering.
-Access was gained to the roof space via a ceiling hatch within the first floor landing.
-Where visible the roof is traditional pitched and timber framed construction with timber board sarking and insulation overlaid between ceiling joists.
+The ridge is tiled.
+It has been advised that the roof housing the rear sun lounge extension is of a composite design.
+Access was gained to the roof space over the original property via the ceiling hatch within the first floor landing.
+Where visible, the roof is of traditional pitched timber frame construction with sterling board sarking and insulation overlaid between ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The rainwater goods are formed in PVC sections.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stonework construction, pointed externally.
+The main walls appear to be of traditional solid stonework construction, pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are mainly of a modern uPVC casement type, double glazed.
-There are some sections of timber casement window types within the property.
-The front entrance door is of a timber design whilst the rear entrance door is of PVC design with double glazed inserts.
+The windows are of a timber casement type, double glazed.
+There is also double glazed roof lights incorporated.
+The front entrance door is of a composite design whilst the rear entrance door appears to be of PVC framed French patio doors, double glazed, leading from the sun lounge to the rear garden.